All Episodes

 Well, I guess he died just in time then.

-How about this OJ business, ladies and this book and the uh the the literal uh what would you this is there's a there's hysteria over this.
+How about this OJ business, ladies, this book and the literal, what would you say?

-Uh you know what the the the people that I find interesting about this, the people that are the most outraged about the OJ book and what it means for our culture are the very people themselves who have contributed to um the rot in in our culture.
+You know, the people that I find interesting about this, the people that are the most outraged about the OJ book and what it means for our culture are the very people themselves who have contributed to the rot in our culture.

 The jury spoke.